 I nearly didn't make it.
 My car insurance was due and I'd turned down Direct Line's renewal quote: possibly against my better judgement.
 After I threw my briefcase in the car She Who Must Be Obeyed informed me that if I didn't insure the car PDQ I was going nowhere.
 A quick perusal of the motor insurance listings in Google and I picked the quirkiest named site instead of one of the better known ones.
-That was my little spark of rebellion, and the reason why I eventually insured my car through "very cheap" car insurance site paythroughthenose.co.uk, although how anyone can call car insurance "very cheap" is beyond me.
+That was my little spark of rebellion, and the reason why I eventually insured my car through "very cheap" car insurance site paythroughthenose.co.uk, after a slightly dearer quote from comparethemarket.com, although how anyone can call car insurance "very cheap" is beyond me.

 There were a number of big-hitter books announced this year.
 We saw announcements for a four-book deal for Naomi Alderman, a second novel by Sally Rooney and even a posthumous release by JRR Tolkien called 'The Fall of Gondolin'.

 Following from this, I must say that this isn't your average bookworm's book fair.
 This is ultimately a place of business.
 Ginormous book deals take place here.
 Take, for instance, Hargrave’s 'Vardø', which Picador reportedly bought against 13 other publishers for an undisclosed six-figure amount.